-To monitor compliance, WADA utilizes the TDSSA Monitoring tool in ADAMS Next Gen or the Reporting Guide to Monitor Testing.
-It is strongly recommended that ADOs use these tools to monitor their compliance with the TDSSA regularly.
-The Reporting Guide to Monitor Testing can be found on WADA's website.
+To monitor compliance, WADA utilizes the TDSSA Monitoring tool in ADAMS Next Gen. or the Reporting Guide to Monitor Testing.
+It is strongly recommended that ADOs use thisese tools to monitor their compliance with the TDSSA regularly.
+For more information on the TDSSA Monitoring tool in ADAMS Next Gen, ADOs can refer to either tThe Reporting Guide to Monitor Testing can be found on WADA's website or the ADAMS Help Center.